Pearson-Higher-Ed/design/c/email/v1.0.0-beta.1/index.md

   - type: two column
     text: |
-      Build an email using the components following these rules:

-      ### Minimal requirement for an email
-      * Logo
-      * Greeting
-      * Body
-      * Signature
-      * Divider
-      * Footer

-  - type: two column
-    text: |

       ### Heading
       Heading is option.
 There are three different layouts regarding the usage of the heading.
 Choose the one that works best depending on the message.